-4. On November 28, 2017, Moody's Investors Service affirmed the Republic's long-term Government bond ratings at "B3" with a "stable outlook."
-On September 30, 2017, Standard & Poor's Ratings Services affirmed the Republic's foreign long-term issuer rating at "B" with a "stable outlook."
-On June 29, 2017, Standard & Poor's Ratings Services revised the Republic's foreign long-term issuer rating to "B-" and affirmed the "stable" rating outlook.
+4. On November 23, 2016, Moody's Investors Service affirmed the Republic's long-term Government bond ratings at "B3" with a "stable outlook."
+On September 30, 2016, Standard & Poor's Ratings Services affirmed the Republic's foreign long-term issuer rating at "B" with a "stable outlook."
 On September 6, 2016, the Republic's long-term foreign currency issuer default rating by Fitch Ratings was affirmed at "B," but the rating outlook was revised from "stable" to "negative."
-On September 13, 2017, Fitch Ratings affirmed the Republic's long-term foreign currency issuer default rating at "B" with a "negative" rating outlook.